mlhch/WE-Upload/README.md

 RewriteRule ^(.*)$ index.php [L]</pre>
 </li>
 <li>Create a page with /water-quality/ URL and use [water-quality] as page content to trigger the plugin of Desktop version</li>
-<li>Create a page with /m/ URL as parent URL</li>
+<li style="text-decoration:line-through">Create a page with /m/ URL as parent URL</li>
-<li>Create a page with /m/water-quality/ URL and use [water-quality] as page content to trigger the plugin of Mobile version</li>
+<li style="text-decoration:line-through">Create a page with /m/water-quality/ URL and use [water-quality] as page content to trigger the plugin of Mobile version</li>
 <li><p>Plugin installation NOTES of ZIP format:</p>
   <ul>
     <li>Make a ZIP format package of the source files on Github</li>